-The Seven Sisters Country Park is one of the top sights to see in East Sussex – so why is it that I’ve lived half an hour away and have never visited Cuckmere Haven and the Seven Sisters Country Park?
-The chalk cliffs are part of the South Downs National Park on the English Channel and is one of the best spots for a scenic Sussex walk.
-I thought it was high time I paid a visit…
+The Seven Sisters Country Park is one of the top sights to see in East Sussex.
+So why is it that I’ve lived half an hour away and have never visited Cuckmere Haven and the Seven Sisters Country Park?
+The white chalk cliffs on England’s south coast are part of the South Downs National Park.
+The Seven Sisters are near Brighton and overlook the English Channel.
+It’s one of the best spots for a scenic Sussex walk and high time I paid a visit…

 Seven Sisters Country Park

 Last month we were dog-sitting for a week which gave us the perfect opportunity to do the ‘hometown tourist’ bit and explore our local area on foot.
 We walked over 50k in eight days.
 I don’t who was more exhausted at the end of it – us or the dog.
 We were blessed with good weather and loved every minute of the glorious sunshine and wonderful Sussex countryside.
-Of course, I took my camera to take some shots of the iconic view of the coastguard cottages with the chalk cliffs and the English Channel in the background.
+Of course, I took my camera to take some shots of the Seven Sisters.
+The classic shot is the iconic view of the coastguard cottages with the chalk cliffs and the English Channel in the background.

 The Coastguard Cottages at Seven Sisters Country Park

 The cottages are featured in the film ‘Atonement’ – this is where Robbie and Cecilia dreamed of living after the war.
 The area is also shown at the beginning of the film ‘Robin Hood Prince of Thieves’.
 The cottages are now holiday lets – although one remains home to a stalwart resident.
 He refuses to let the cliffs eroding, by about a metre each year, force a move inland.
-The statuesque cliffs lie between the towns of Seaford and Eastbourne. the whiter, brighter sisters are often used as a stand-in for the not so White Cliffs of Dover.
+The Seven Sisters cliffs, near Brighton, lie between the towns of Seaford and Eastbourne.
+The whiter, brighter sisters are often used as a stand-in for the not so White Cliffs of Dover.
 The lack of development on this area of the Sussex coast has preserved the Sisters’ sparkling good looks.

 If you’d like to visit Seven Sisters Country Park and Cuckmere Haven there’s more information on the Seven Sisters Website.
 Detailed directions on the walk to the Coastguard Cottages are found here.
-There’s a tea room at the visitor centre or The Golden Galleon nearby serves up a nice cold beer; there’s car parking at both.
+There’s a tea room at the visitor centre or The nearby Cuckmere Inn serves up a nice cold beer and food.
+There’s car parking at both.